 Enter the last name, specialty or keyword for your search below.

-Septoplasty is performed to straighten a deviated, or crooked nasal septum.
-Learn more about septal deviations.
+Septoplasty is performed to straighten a deviated or crooked nasal septum.

 People benefit from a septoplasty when they have:

-• Not had adequate symptom relief wth medications
+- Not had adequate symptom relief with medications

 The primary goal of septoplasty surgery is to improve breathing through the nose.
 Secondarily, some patients may experience improvement in the areas of:

-- Septoplasty does not involve cutting through the skin, as it is performed entirely through the nostrils.
+Septoplasty does not involve cutting through the skin, as it is performed entirely through the nostrils.
 Therefore, most people can go home the same day.
-Learn more about pre and post-operative care.